cue-lang/cue/doc/ref/spec.md

 A struct resulting from such a unification is closed if either of the involved structs were closed.

-Syntactically, embeddings may be any expression except that it only allows binary expressions with operators `&` or `|`.
+Syntactically, embeddings may be any expression, except that `<` is eagerly interpreted as a bind label.

 ```
 S1: {